Panasonic Lumix DMC-FZ1000

 The Panasonic Lumix DMC-FZ1000 is a digital superzoom bridge camera by Panasonic.
 It went on sale in June 2014.
 It has a 20 megapixel 3:2 BSI-CMOS sensor and Leica-branded 25–400 mm equivalent focal length lens with a maximum aperture of f/2.8 to f/4 (f/4 at about 170 mm and higher).
 It has a 1-inch CMOS sensor and supports ISO film speeds from 80 to 25600, shutter speeds from 1/16000 s (electronic shutter) to 60 s and RAW capture, while the lowest physical shutter speed is 1/4000 s.
 The unit is equipped with five "Fn" function buttons which can be allocated to custom shortcuts.

-It is actually the world's first bridge camera which can record in 4K (2160p) video resolution, as opposed to other compact cameras filming at full HD (1080p) resolution.
-What sets it apart the most is the introduction of 4K at 30p Ultra HD video with a price lower than $900.
-Furthermore, 8 megapixel JPEG photos can be extracted from any video frame from 4K videos in playback mode.
+It is considered the world's first bridge camera that can record in 4K (2160p) video resolution, compared to other compact cameras as of 2014 filming at full HD (1080p) resolution.
+What sets it apart the most is the introduction of 4K Ultra HD video with a price lower than $900.
+The frame rate at that resolution is 25p on units sold in PAL regions and 30p in NTSC regions, and can not be changed.
+8 megapixel still photographs in the JPEG format can be extracted from any video frame from 4K videos in playback mode.
+However, the 4K (2160p) video resolution is only accessible in the manual camera mode, is not optically stabilized, and the field of view is restricted because only a cropped area of 3840 by 2160 pixels is read out from the image sensor instead of downsampled from a wider area of the image sensor.

 Along with its main competitor, the 2013 Sony Cyber-shot DSC-RX10, it is part of a new class of superzoom cameras that use larger sensors, better displays and electronic viewfinders.
 They easily provide much narrower depth of field when desired, compared to previous more compact superzoom/ultrazoom cameras.
 Out of the two, the FZ1000 has a much larger zoom range (16×); the exact video mode and whether OIS is used determines the crop factor, here expressed as 35 mm equivalent focal length for the inbuilt lens:

 While the RX10 has a macro focus spot of 5 cm, the FZ1000 is able to record clear-focused photos and videos.
 The optical zoom is also usable while recording videos in any video recording mode, including the highest resolution with 3840 × 2160 pixels.
-It is possible to record HDR-photos, but no HDR-videoclips.
+It is possible to record HDR photos, but not HDR videoclips.

-Canon PowerShot G3 X is the newest competitor in 1" sensor large zoom camera, relatively small, but has longest 25× zoom and touch screen with capability to focus when shooting, however has no eye viewfinder and no capability to shoot in 4K.